Mike-415/StreamAndLambdaDemo/README.md

 # StreamAndLambdaDemo
-A simple application that demonstrates lambda expression and streams
+A simple application that demonstrates lambda expressions and streams